We help Alaskans with disabilities get and keep good jobs

 Transition Tools for Teachers, Parents and Students

-Guidance and forms on how to refer a student to DVR, JOBZ Club materials for teachers and an orientation video on how we serve students with disabilities.
+Guidance and forms on how to refer a student to DVR, JOBZ Club, Summer Work Programs and other Transition program materials as well as an orientation video on how we serve students with disabilities.

 - For Businesses